Did Your Health Insurer Deny Medically Necessary Care? Health Insurance Denial Lawyer Scott Glovsky Can Help

 California regulates insurance companies.
 There is the Department of Insurance and the Department of Managed Healthcare.
 California stipulates that all health insurance companies have an internal appeals process.
 If insurers deny appeals, then policyholders have additional ways to appeal their claims.

 It may appear daunting if your claim is denied and you must now learn how the appeals process works.
 We don’t suggest trying to handle this on your own.
 A Cigna health insurance denial lawyer like Scott Glovsky has been assisting policyholders like you for over 20 years.
 Scott can help determine how to optimize your chance of overturning the denial.
 He will ask you questions like is your health insurance plan an ERISA plan or a non-ERISA plan.
-He will ask you if your plan is self-funded.
-The reasons for these questions are that the path you take will depend on your individual circumstances.
-Scott Glovsky can assist you in the appeals process, whether you had a denial or a claim underpay.
-It will aid both your health and your future to have a skilled health insurance denial attorney on your side – a person who watches your back and is concerned about your future.

 Appealing a Cigna Health Insurance Denial

 As a Cigna policyholder, you have the right to appeal a denial or underpay.
 According to Cigna’s website, you must appeal the decision within 180 calendar days of the date of the denial letter or the date of the last payment modification.
 The website also says the review will be completed within 60 days.
 In addition, your provider will get notice of the resolution within 75 business days of receipt of the original dispute.
-Note that Cigna allows you to file more than one internal appeal.
-The first appeal is called a “first-level appeal” and the second appeal is called a “second-level appeal.”
-The two appeals are reviewed by different Cigna employees.
-Medical necessity appeals are reviewed by three employees.

 Do States Set Standards for a Health Insurance Company’s Appeal Process?